Skip to main content

 Structure and cooperation

-The EU fully participates in IEA's work through IEA Governing Board meetings and in committees.
+The EU participates in IEA's work through IEA Governing Board meetings and committees.
 The EU also participates in IEA technology collaboration platforms where countries and organisations work together on energy research and technology.

 Eurostat works with the IEA and other international organisations in the Joint Organisations Data Initiative (JODI) – a global initiative to collect accurate and transparent oil and gas statistics.